Agrimatics/activemodel-datastore/README.md

 2. From the projects list, select the name of your project.
 3. On the left, click Dashboard.
 The project name and ID are displayed in the Dashboard.

-If you have an external application running on a platform outside of Google Cloud you also need to provide the Service Account credentials.
-They are specified in two additional `ENV` variables named `SERVICE_ACCOUNT_CLIENT_EMAIL` and `SERVICE_ACCOUNT_PRIVATE_KEY`.
-The values for these two `ENV` variables will be in the downloaded service account json credentials file.
+For applications outside Google Cloud, configure ADC for the hosting environment.
+If a service account key is required, the Ruby client supports `GOOGLE_APPLICATION_CREDENTIALS` with the path to its JSON file.
+Active Model Datastore also supports the following environment variables for platforms where the JSON must be stored directly in environment variables:

 ```bash
 SERVICE_ACCOUNT_PRIVATE_KEY = -----BEGIN PRIVATE KEY-----\nMIIFfb3...5dmFtABy\n-----END PRIVATE KEY-----\n
 SERVICE_ACCOUNT_CLIENT_EMAIL = web-app@app-name.iam.gserviceaccount.com
 ```

-On Heroku the `ENV` variables can be set under 'Settings' -> 'Config Variables'.
+On Heroku the environment variables can be set under **Settings > Config Vars**.

 Active Model Datastore will then handle the authentication for you, and the datastore instance can be accessed with `CloudDatastore.dataset`.